 – Daniel Mate

 I never recognized this as an addiction when I was younger, yet in hindsight, I can see that my 20s were devoted to being a shopaholic, my 30s were consumed with workaholism and my 40s were characterized by junk food…and lots of it.
 I had many days that started and ended at McDonald’s, bookends for all the sugar in between.
-Loading up my passenger seat with the spoils of my hunt, I would speed home for a completely mind-numbing, out-of-body experience.
+Loading up my passenger seat with the spoils of my hunt, I would speed home for a completely mind-numbing, out-of-Healthy Body experience.

 It took me a long time to connect the dots in my own life but I’ve since learned that addiction is part of the human condition because it disrupts our natural wiring for joy.
 Except we’re settling for pale substitutes and that results in a pale version of ourselves.